Isaac-Woodard/Isaac-Woodard.github.io/README.md

 https://isaac-woodard.github.io/

 #TODO
-- Add images to About Me page
+- Set margins and padding for text.
-- Add navigation bar (header)
+- Apply grid layout for About Me page
-- Add footer
+- Move script for loading headers and footers into scripts folder.
-- Style headings
+- Make nav bar scroll with page.
+Turn dark when scrolled.
 - Add project pages
 - Add images for projects